How critical is it to count the ordinary moments?

 This past week was made up of so many ordinary moments built around the life of an extraordinary man.

 And it’s these kinds of things I want to pay more attention to.

-1. The ordinary goodness of work — of helping sort and box and bag with a merry-go-round of rearranging furniture to convert a temporary hospital room back into a family room, an office into a second guest room.
+1. Work.
+The ordinary goodness of helping sort and box and bag with a merry-go-round of rearranging furniture to convert a temporary hospital room back into a family room, an office into a second guest room.

-3. Celebrating Cheryl’s birthday over brunch at Pushkins Kitchen in an ordinary but beautiful, old neighborhood of Sacramento with its 100% all natural, 100% gluten-free menu — eaten outdoors where food always tastes 100% better.
+3. Birthdays.
+We celebrated Cheryl’s birthday over brunch at Pushkins Kitchen in an ordinary but beautiful, old neighborhood of Sacramento with its 100% all natural, 100% gluten-free menu — eaten outdoors where food always tastes 100% better.
 The ability to walk there.
 The smell of delicious food.
 Taste buds that work spectacularly well.
 The peace of a cool breeze wafting through the trees and shade umbrellas.

-7. Good-bye hugs from son and daughter-in-law, from siblings and cousins and nieces and nephews with the admonition to drive carefully.
-I’m thinking the words, “Drive carefully,” really mean, “Be safe, because you matter to me.”
+7. Hugs.
+Good-bye hugs from son and daughter-in-law, from siblings and cousins and nieces and nephews with the admonition to drive carefully.
+(I’m thinking the words, “Drive carefully,” really mean, “Be safe, because you matter to me.”)